Qinying-Liu/OpenWTAL/README.md

    ```
    python main.py --exp_name AICL
    ```
-2. We provide a pre-trained model in the `./outputs` folder.
+2. The pre-trained model will be saved in the `./outputs` folder.
 You can evaluate the model by running the command below.
    ```
    python main.py --exp_name CASE --inference_only
    ```